Development-BioMarine/rminkav3/README.md

 If you are new to `rminka` you are better off starting with a starting web page of `rminka` in the github page of the project.

-1. The main page directions is [minkar website](https://development-biomarine.github.io/rminkav3/)
+1. The main page directions is [rminka website](https://development-biomarine.github.io/rminkav3/)

-2. The starting web page is [minkar starting](https://development-biomarine.github.io/rminkav3/articles/rminkav3.html)
+2. The starting web page is [rminka starting](https://development-biomarine.github.io/rminkav3/articles/rminkav3.html)

 ## Getting help